5 Credit Scoring Factors

-There are five factors that comprise the credit score.
-These are listed below in order of importance, just as an underwriter will look at the score:
+There are five factors that comprise the credit score:

 · Payment History: 35% impact.
 Paying debt on time and in full has a positive impact.
 Late payments, judgments and charge-offs have a negative impact.
 Missing a high payment has a more severe impact than missing a low payment.
 Delinquencies that have occurred in the last two years carry more weight than older items.

 · Outstanding Credit Balances: 30% impact.
 The ratio marking the difference between the outstanding balance and the available credit is important here.
 Ideally, the client should keep their balances below 10% of available credit limits.

 · Length of Credit History: 15% impact.
 This marks the length of time since a particular credit line was established.
 A seasoned borrower is stronger in this area.